 It is the type of method of direct ranging that is done simply by the aid of the eyes of the surveyor.
 As shown in the figure below, let A and B be the two inter-visible points at the ends of the survey line.
 The surveyor then stands with a ranging rod at the point A concerning point B. Then, another person takes the ranging rod and fixes or establishes an intermediate point between the line AB.
 Let the intermediate point established be C.

-The intermediate be approximately in line with the survey line AB.
 It must be noted that the distance of the intermediate point is not greater than one chain length from the first point A of the survey line.
 The surveyor at point A then signals another person at the intermediate points so that the ranging rod is in perfect line with the endpoints A and B. Hence, the intermediate points are determined.

 b.
 Ranging by Line Ranger

 Ranging by Line Ranger is the type of direct ranging method in which the intermediate points are fixed directly utilizing an instrument known as line ranger.
 The line ranger is an instrument that has either two plane mirror arrangement or two isosceles prisms that are placed one over the other.
 The arrangement and silvering of the diagonals of the prism are done such that they reflect incident rays.